 The Company records all equity investments with readily determinable fair values at fair value calculated by the publicly traded stock price at the close of the reporting period.
-Holista CollTech Limited ("Holista"), Amarantus BioScience Holdings, Inc. ("AMBS"), True Partner Capital Holding Limited ("True Partner") and Lucy Scientific Discovery Inc. ("Lucy") are publicly traded companies.
-The Company does not have significant influence over Holista, AMBS, True Partner and Lucy, as the Company is the beneficial owner of approximately 15.2% of common shares of Holista, 4.3% of the common shares of AMBS and less than 0.1% of common shares of True Partner and Lucy.
+Holista CollTech Limited ("Holista"), Amarantus BioScience Holdings, Inc. ("AMBS") True Partner Capital Holding Limited ("True Partner") and Lucy Scientific Discovery Inc. ("Lucy") are publicly traded companies.
+The Company does not have significant influence over Holista, AMBS, True Partner and Lucy, as the Company is the beneficial owner of approximately 14.7% of common shares of Holista, 4.3% of the common shares of AMBS and less than 0.1% of common shares of True Partner.
 The stock's fair value is determined by quoted stock prices.
+The Company disposed the shares of Lucy in the first six months of 2023.